cloudhotspot/ansible-csr1000v-playbook/README.md

 # Sample Playbook for Automating Deployment of the Cisco CSR 1000V on VMWare Fusion

-This is an exmaple playbook that can be used to automate deployment of the Cisco Cloud Services Router (CSR) 1000V on VMWare Fusion, leveraging the csr1000v role I have published on Ansible Galaxy.
+This is an example playbook that can be used to automate deployment of the Cisco Cloud Services Router (CSR) 1000V on VMWare Fusion, leveraging the `mixja.csr1000v` role I have published on Ansible Galaxy.

-The playbook manually creates an OVF environment (VMWare Fusion does not support OVF environment creation by itself) to allow the CSR 1000V to provision and configure itself upon deployment.
+The `mixja.csr1000v` role manually creates an OVF environment (VMWare Fusion does not support OVF environment creation by itself) to allow the CSR 1000V to provision and configure itself upon deployment.

-This is controlled via an OVF environment file, which is deployed based upon the <a href="https://github.com/cloudhotspot/ansible-cisco-csr1000v/blob/master/templates/ovf-env.xml.j2" target="_blank">`templates/ovf-env.xml.j2` template</a> in this repository.
+This is controlled via an OVF environment file, which is deployed based upon the <a href="https://github.com/cloudhotspot/ansible-csr1000v-role/blob/master/templates/ovf-env.xml.j2" target="_blank">`templates/ovf-env.xml.j2` template</a>.

-The playbook packages this file into an ISO image that is then attached to the virtual machine, allowing the CSR 1000V guest to bootstrap its configuration based upon the OVF environment file.
+The `mixja.csr1000v` packages this file into an ISO image that is then attached to the virtual machine, allowing the CSR 1000V guest to bootstrap its configuration based upon the OVF environment file.

-See <a href="http://pseudo.co.de/ansible-cisco-csr1000v/" target="_blank">my blog post</a> for further details on this playbook.
+See <a href="http://pseudo.co.de/ansible-cisco-csr1000v/" target="_blank">my blog post</a> for further details on this role and playbook.

 This playbook has been tested on the following system: